 - Content Entitlement

-There are two types of content entitlement supported by cmi5.
+cmi5 supports two types of content entitlement.
 The first is an entitlement key in the course structure.
 Recognizing that some developers may use a “pay per use” model, cmi5 also allows for a separate entitlement key to be determined at runtime, using a mechanism agreed upon by the LMS and the AU.

 - Completion Criteria

 Here cmi5 addresses the age-old debate “Does completed mean passed?”.
 In cmi5, the course developer or the LMS Administrator can define a “move on” criteria.
 This can be “Passed”, “Completed” or “Completed AND Passed”.